The fractional porous medium equation on manifolds with conical singularities I: Introduction

-We point out that the restriction of the fractional exponent $\sigma$ in Theorem \ref{ThemonFrPME} is necessary in our Mellin-Sobolev space setup.
+We point out that the solution $u$ given by Theorem \ref{ThemonFrPME} is classical due to \eqref{sharpdom}.
+Moreover, the restriction of the fractional exponent $\sigma$ is necessary in our Mellin-Sobolev space setup.
 This is due to the non-linearity and due to the weight appearing in such spaces that describes the behavior of the functions close to the conical tips, in particular due to the necessity that elements in the interpolation space act by multiplication as bounded maps on the underlying space.